-- Member Sub-Committees: The MetaArchive also convenes several sub-committees, including a Preservation Committee, Content Committee, Outreach Committee and Technical Committee to develop policy and carry out research and development on behalf of the Cooperative.
+- Member Sub-Committees: The MetaArchive also convenes several sub-committees, with current committees including a Membership Services, Outreach Committee, and Technical Committee to develop policy and carry out research and development on behalf of the Cooperative.
 These committees meet monthly and/or as needed.

 - Member Working Groups: In addition to the Steering Committee and the sub-committees, the Members may also convene ad-hoc Working Groups to study specific preservation areas of mutual interest to the Members.
 These Working Groups are of limited duration and have specific outcomes that are reported to the sub-committees and Steering Committee.

 What institutions are currently members of the MetaArchive Cooperative?